AAslan94/Pyenlight/README.md

-# EnLight-IoT: Hybrid VLC/RF & Energy Harvesting Simulation Framework
+# Py-EnLight: Hybrid VLC/RF & Energy Harvesting Simulation Framework

-**EnLight-IoT** is a high-fidelity Python simulation library designed for **Hybrid Optical Wireless (VLC/LiFi) and RF IoT networks**.
+**Py_EnLight** is a high-fidelity Python simulation library designed for **Hybrid Optical Wireless (VLC/LiFi) and RF IoT networks**.
 It goes beyond simple channel modeling by integrating a comprehensive physical layer engine that accounts for spectral overlaps, realistic energy harvesting (PV) characteristics, and complex environmental interactions like Reconfigurable Intelligent Surfaces (RIS).

 > **Documentation**: This codebase features **extensive internal documentation in Markdown format**.
 Each class and method is fully documented to guide usage, modification, and understanding of the underlying physics.